Gift Industry Statistics [All You Need To Know]

 • 28% decided on gifts based on the best sales during Black Friday.

-• 17% used print or web guides on e.g. “the best gifts” to decide on what to buy for Christmas.
+• 17% used to print or web guides on e.g. “the best gifts” to decide on what to buy for Christmas.

 Valentine’s Day Gift Industry Statistics

-• The most popular gifts for Valentine’s Day is Candy (56% gift it), greeting cards (40%), flowers (37%), experiences (31%), and jewelry (22%).
+• The most popular gifts for Valentine’s Day are Candy (56% gift it), greeting cards (40%), flowers (37%), experiences (31%), and jewelry (22%).

 The total spending for Valentine’s Day is tremendous: